Getting StartedHow It Works

 • Recipients — who’s involved (added by wallet address or email invite)

-• Amount — how much USDC to hold in escrow (skip this for terms-only agreements)
+• Amount — how much to hold in escrow, in USDC or DAI (skip this for terms-only agreements)

 • Approval threshold — how many people need to approve before funds release (e.g., 2 of 3)